SamDamDing/Tarnisheds-Wizened-Finger/README.md

 # Try Fingers
 # But Hole
-### Create Finger Messages like the ones in Elden Ring with Python.
+### A Discord bot to create random Finger Messages like the ones in Elden Ring with Python.
-### Also can create a Discord bot.

-Using `genPhrase("r", "r", "r", "r", "r", "r", "r")` will generate a random phrase.
+Using `genPhrase("r", "r", "r", "r", "r", "r", "r")` in `TryFingersButHole.py` will generate a random phrase.
+Can also change the args to generate a message.
 ```py
 genPhrase(
   msgtype #Accepts values 0-3.